tomzhic/Winix/README.md

 Winix
 ----------

-#### An excellent Windows environment which makes your work more effective.
+#### An excellent Windows environment which makes your work more effective and your life more buteaful

 ##### It contains lots of great software like:
 	Cmder: a great console emulator for Windows
 	Cygwin: a large collection of GNU and Open Source tools on Windows